 Address the manager’s authority to take legal action, such as serving notices to tenants for non-payment of rent.
 Now that you’ve established what services the manager will perform, you need to address how they’ll be compensated and how money will be handled.

 Clear financial terms prevent the most common disputes between owners and managers.
-Every fee, payment, and financial responsibility needs documentation in your real estate management agreement to avoid confusion and disagreements down the road.
+Every fee, payment, and financial responsibility needs documentation in your property management agreement to avoid confusion and disagreements down the road.

 Fee Schedule and Pass-Throughs